JNRowe/vim-configs/vimrc.d/maps.rst

 .. tip::

     The mnemonic here is **q**\uery fix, **l**\ast, **n**\ext, **w**\ord for
-    likely Misspelled words, and :kbd:`W` for positively misspelled words.
+    likely misspelled words, and :kbd:`W` for positively misspelled words.
     Therefore, :kbd:`\\zlW` fixes the last misspelled word using |vim|’s best guess, and :kbd:`\\zqlW` pops up a menu with choices for that same misspelled word.